 In this study, scientists at Bayer demonstrate the significant impact that scientist-curated reactions from the CAS Content Collection have on the predictive power of a synthesis planning model.
 Accuracy in prediction of outcomes in rare reaction classes increased significantly – a boost of 32 percentage points – expanding understanding into new, useful chemistry.

-This white paper is published in collaboration with scientists from Bayer.
+This CAS Insights Report is published in collaboration with scientists from Bayer.

 - Miriam Wollenhaupt, Ph.D., Computational Chemist, Bayer AG